 Another part houses the Miguel Urrutia Art Museum MAMU where colonial art, as well as modern and contemporary Colombian and international art, can be admired.

-The third part pays tribute to the investors, the Banco de la Republica, hence it’s called Museo Casa de Moneda and deals with means of payments such as coins.
+The third part pays tribute to the investors, the Banco de la Republica, hence it’s called Museo Casa de Moneda, and deals with means of payment such as coins.

 Although you’ll probably spend a couple of hours at this venue, I cannot recommend it enough for those who enjoy grand art.